No Tax Countries: Tax-Free Countries in 2023

 Hearing “no income taxes” is something that can make a High Net Worth Individual’s ears prop up too.
 It is more common for countries moving in the opposite direction to increase income taxes and place wealth taxes on their tax residents.

 Countries like the United States (US) are one of two countries with citizenship-based tax.
-Regardless of where a US tax base is, they must submit and, more likely than not, pay taxes to the US government each year.
+Regardless of where a US tax base is, they must submit and, more likely than not, pay income tax to the US government each year.

 Is it Possible to Live in a Country with No Taxes?

 Benjamin Franklin’s quote in 1789, “In this world, nothing can be said to be certain, except death and taxes”, is quite relevant for US citizens but not necessarily for other nationalities.
-There are a few countries that do not tax income but are still able to generate significant government revenue.
+There are a few countries with no taxes that are still able to generate significant government revenue.

 Taxes are other ways to generate revenue but are not specifically related to an individual’s income.
-Property taxes can generate significant annual revenue.
-Stamp duty for sales and monthly rates and levies on municipal services and energy, water and gas usage if these run through a state enterprise.
+Property tax, personal income tax, or corporate tax can all generate significant annual revenue in income tax free countries.
+Stamp duty for sales and monthly rates and levies on municipal services and energy, water, and gas usage if these run through a state enterprise are also common in a tax free country.

 Value Added Tax (VAT) can allow governments to generate revenue on certain goods and services.
-Effectively this is a type of consumption tax, making it popular in countries with no income tax.
-You do not pay taxes on how much you earn but rather on how much you spend.
+Effectively this is a type of consumption tax, making it popular in countries with no income taxes.
+You do not pay personal income taxes on how much you earn but rather on how much you spend.

 One of the most attractive features of many countries that offer citizenship by investment program is their low or zero-tax laws.
-The Global Residence Index team are not a tax advisor, but they work with the best in the world.
+The Global Residence Index team doesn’t provide tax advice services, but they work with the best tax advisors in the world.
 These expert partners can build an effective strategy to reduce your taxes, possibly to zero.

-Governments in zero-income tax countries naturally make their offer of citizenship by investment program more attractive to investors.
+The government in an income tax free country naturally makes their offer of citizenship by investment program more attractive to investors.
 The lure of potentially reducing personal income tax can be a crucial differentiator to other programs.

-The standard practice to obtain tax residence in a country is by being physically present for more than 183 days per year.
+The standard practice to obtain tax residence in countries with no taxes is by being physically present for more than 183 days per year.
 There are caveats, with countries placing special allowances for homeowners or reducing the physical presence requirement by application.

 The next section includes information on the best tax countries that GRI believes are worth considering as potential tax havens or have very low tax regimes.